Pomax/BezierInfo-2/components/sections/matrixsplit/content.en-GB.md

   \end{bmatrix}
 \]

-***Nice***: we see the same as before; can keep the last coordinate the same (which makes sense), our control point becomes a z-ratio mixture of the original control point and the end point, and the new start point is a mixture that looks oddly similar to a bernstein polynomial of degree two, except it uses (z-1) rather than (1-z).
+***Nice***.
+We see the same thing as before: we can keep the last coordinate the same (which makes sense); our control point becomes a z-ratio mixture of the original control point and the end point, and the new start point is a mixture that looks oddly similar to a bernstein polynomial of degree two, except this time it uses (z-1) rather than (1-z).
 These new coordinates are *also* really easy to compute directly!

 </div>

-So, using linear algebra rather than de Casteljau's algorithm, we have determined that for any quadratic curve split at some value `t = z`, we get two subcurves that are described as Bézier curves with simple-to-derive coordinates.
+So, using linear algebra rather than de Casteljau's algorithm, we have determined that, for any quadratic curve split at some value `t = z`, we get two subcurves that are described as Bézier curves with simple-to-derive coordinates:

 \[
   \begin{bmatrix}